gooddata/gooddata-ui-sdk/docs/contributing.md

 | `rush prettier-write` | Formats code in all projects.                                                                               |
 | `rush populate-ref`   | Makes projects populate reference workspace with recording definitions.                                     |

+## How do I...?

+This section should answer most of the contribution questions for the practical side of things.

 ### How do I add new / update existing dependency in a project?

 You must use Rush to add a new dependency to a project and use the `make-consistent` parameter.
 This parameter